danReynolds/nimbostratus/README.md

 );
 ```

-Executing and reacting to client-side cache changes is an intentional gap in the feature set of the default `cloud_firestore` library, which is meant to function as a relatively simple document-fetching layer rather than a document management layer.
-Nimbostratus aims to fill that gap and provide functionality similar to other data fetching libraries that offer more extensive client APIs.
+Executing and reacting to client-side cache changes is an intentional gap in the included feature set of the `cloud_firestore`, since it is meant to function as a relatively simple document-fetching layer rather than a document management layer.
+Nimbostratus aims to fill that gap and provide functionality similar to other data fetching libraries that have more extensive client APIs.

 ## Querying documents 🔎